manivipul7/Orbital_Mechanics_Howard_D_Curtis/README.md

 # Orbital Mechanics – Study Scripts

-This repository contains my personal study implementation and organization of scripts for classical orbital mechanics and spacecraft dynamics [Curtis, H.D., 2019.
+This repository contains my personal study implementation and organization of scripts for classical orbital mechanics and spacecraft dynamics.
+The work is inspired by examples and exercises from “Orbital Mechanics for Engineering Students” by Howard D. Curtis; that book and its original materials remain the property of their respective copyright holder, [[Curtis, H.D., 2019.
 Orbital mechanics for engineering students.
-Butterworth-Heinemann.].
-The work is inspired by examples and exercises from “Orbital Mechanics for Engineering Students” by Howard D. Curtis; that book and its original materials remain the property of their respective copyright holder.
+Butterworth-Heinemann.]].

 The code is a mix of MATLAB and Python and is organized roughly by chapter/topic.
 File names and example numbers (D.xx, Example_x_xx.m) follow the same labels used in the source material so it is easy to cross‑reference when studying.